elvisnunezzz/LearningNetwork/README.md

 # Projects

-Each phase has a list of projects that we recommend you complete.
+Each phase has a list of projects for CCNA.
 Here is a list of more.

-## AWS Projects
+## CCNA Projects

 Title | Description | Author
 ------|-------------|--------|